Kmeynd/Productivity-Dashboard/README.md

 # 📊 Productivity Dashboard

 A personal web app to track and visualize my productivity over time.
-This dashboard helps you stay accountable by showing what you've completed recently, with multiple perspectives on my progress: stats, charts, and a heatmap.
+This dashboard helps me stay accountable by showing what I've completed recently, with multiple perspectives on my progress: stats, charts, and a heatmap.

 ## 🚀 Features